Cameloo1/comprehensive-network-scanner/DEPLOYMENT.md

-# 🚀 Deployment Guide
+# Deployment Guide

-This guide provides comprehensive instructions for deploying Evolve NetScan in various environments.
+This guide provides comprehensive instructions for deploying NetScan in various environments.

 ## 📋 Prerequisites